-As well, the Company has selected 20 samples for metallurgical analysis that have been sent to local laboratories in Peru.
+The Company has also selected 20 samples for metallurgical analysis that have been sent to local laboratories in Peru.
 It is anticipated that the Company will receive results on metallurgical testing by the end of 2020.
 Based upon the results from the metallurgical work, the Company will be able to begin developing a flow-sheet for the AntaKori project.